 - Family emergencies

 - A student’s condition that requires ongoing treatment for a diagnosis

-In order for an absence to be excused, a parent needs to call the school attendance line prior to, or the day of the absence.
+In order for an absence to be excused, a parent needs to contact the child's teacher prior to, or the day of the absence.
 The parent needs to state when the child will be absent and explain the reason for the absence.
 Students whose absences are excused are required to make up assignments missed or to complete alternative assignments as deemed appropriate by the classroom teacher.
 Students who accumulate excessive absences, even when excused, will work with the school staff and parents to develop a plan to assure attendance at school daily.
-In addition, a doctor’s note may be requested to excuse excessive absences.

 Valid excuses for tardiness are: